Darren Woodson: 1995

-Defensive backs coach Dave Campo was promoted to defensive coordinator after Butch Davis accepted the head coaching position with the University of Miami.
+Defensive backs coach Dave Campo was promoted to defensive coordinator after Butch Davis accepted the head coaching position at the University of Miami.
 Head coach Barry Switzer named Woodson the starting strong safety in 1995 and paired him with free safety Brock Marion.
 They started alongside cornerbacks Larry Brown and Deion Sanders.
 In Week 3, he collected a season-high nine combined tackles during a 23–17 win at the Minnesota Vikings.
 On October 1, 1995, Woodson recorded nine combined tackles, forced a fumble, and returned an interception for a touchdown in the Cowboys' 27–23 loss to the Washington Redskins in Week 5.
-Woodson intercepted a pass by Redskins' quarterback Gus Frerotte, that was intended for defensive end Tony Woods and returned it for a 37-yard touchdown in the second quarter.
+Woodson intercepted a pass by Redskins quarterback Gus Frerotte, that was intended for defensive end Tony Woods and returned it for a 37-yard touchdown in the second quarter.
 He started in all 16 games in 1995 and recorded 94 combined tackles, two interceptions, and a touchdown.
 Woodson was selected to play in the 1996 Pro Bowl, marking the first selection of his career.

 The Dallas Cowboys finished first in the NFC East with a 12–4 record and earned a first round bye.
 On January 7, 1996, Woodson made six combined tackles during a 30–11 victory against the Philadelphia Eagles in the NFC Divisional Round.
 The following week, he made six combined tackles as the Cowboys defeated the Green Bay Packers 38–27 in the NFC Championship Game.
 On January 28, 1996, Woodson made ten combined tackles as the Cowboys defeated the Pittsburgh Steelers in Super Bowl XXX.
 He earned his third Super Bowl victory in four seasons.